 Other words of wisdom learned from my mistakes

-If you’re trekking the “W” I would recommend going the opposite way, clockwise, east to west
+If you’re trekking the “W,” I would recommend going the opposite way, clockwise, east to west

-Two, the view to Glacier Grey isn’t that impressive, you’re better off visiting the Perito Moreno glacier in the Argentinian Patagonia which offers the most epic view of a glacier on land (it’s a must see!).
-Three, the west side of TdP is wetter and windier and you’d want to tackle that last.
+Two, the view to Glacier Grey isn’t that impressive; you’re better off visiting the Perito Moreno glacier in the Argentinian Patagonia, which offers the most epic view of a glacier on land (it’s a must-see!).
+Three, the west side of TdP is wetter and windier, and you’d want to tackle that last.

-You’d think I’d follow my advice and just look at the map to plan my trek but no. Due to unforeseen circumstances, and due to my stupidity, we did a weird “U” trek instead of the traditional “Q” trek or “W” trek.
+You’d think I’d follow my advice and just look at the map to plan my trek, but no. Due to unforeseen circumstances, and due to my stupidity, we did a weird “U” trek instead of the traditional “Q” trek or “W” trek.
 We took a catamaran and completed one-half of the “W” then took the bus back to catch the catamaran again and completed the other half.
 Yeah, terrible planning on my part.

 Ken is a paranoid skeptic.
-I’m sure he’s read somewhere on the interwebs about the taxi scams that aren’t true taxi but private peeps who’s out to rob and scam you of your precious dollars.
+I’m sure he’s read somewhere on the interwebs about the taxi scams that aren’t true taxi but private peeps who are out to rob and scam you of your precious dollars.
 The common advice is to make sure it’s legit taxis with legit signs.
 Negotiate the fare in advance.
 Make sure it’s metered.

 We paid around $10 for the taxi fare, which is about right for the 45-minute drive to our hostel.
 Speaking of the hostel, we got a freebie stay because they double booked our reservation, the only caveat is that one of us will sleep on the couch…I volunteered, seeing as I was the most seasoned couchsurfer.

 Several buses are bound for Puerto Natales from Punta Arenas.
-It takes about 5 hours and it is very scenic.
+It takes about 5 hours, and it is very scenic.
 I don’t think I’ve ever seen a sunset that far south of the pole.
 The sunset on the west horizon lit the eastern horizon with rays.
 Amazing.

-We arrived at Puerto Natales in the afternoon with plenty of time to prep for our trek the next day and explore the town.
+We arrived at Puerto Natales in the afternoon with plenty of time to prep for our trek the next day and explored the town.
 Puerto Natales is a sleepy little town that’s catering to the tourist who visits the Torres Del Paine.
 There’s plenty of bed and breakfast hostels and westernized restaurants offering from Pizza to hamburgers.

 Not so good food

-Part of the focus on my travels is indulging myself in various cuisines of the countries I visit, but I’m disappointed in Chilean cuisine.
+Part of the focus on my travels is indulging myself in various cuisine of the countries I visit, but I’m disappointed in Chilean cuisine.
 It seems plain no matter what we try, even staples like burgers and pizza are lacking.
-I can’t quite put my finger on it, maybe it’s the lack of seasoning?
+I can’t quite put my finger on it; maybe it’s the lack of seasoning?

 As mentioned, we carried most of our backpacking gear except for pots, pans, and utensils.
-We rented the missing items at Erratic Rock, most people go this route so they don’t have to lug around heavy equipment all over South America.
-I’ve never had to rent pots and utensils before and I don’t think I ever will again, it’s not cheap!
+We rented the missing items at Erratic Rock; most people go this route, so they don’t have to lug around heavy equipment all over South America.
+I’ve never had to rent pots and utensils before, and I don’t think I ever will again, it’s not cheap!